nextcloud/documentation/user_manual/files/access_webdav.rst

 in a WebDAV client, use the share token as username and the (optional) share password as password.

+.. note:: ``Settings → Administration → Sharing → Allow users on this
+   server to send shares to other servers`` needs to be enabled in order to make this feature work.

 Known problems
 --------------